What Are the Benefits of “Insulating” Paint?

 Paint additives that claim insulating qualities have been marketed since the late 1990s, but energy research organizations have not confirmed their insulating value.

 Super Therm® was invented in 1989 so that article is 10 years out and it’s not a ‘paint additive’.
 Insulating paints don’t have an insulation value because they don’t resist heat…they aim to reflect visual heat.
-In the case of Super Therm® it is tested and rated to block 96.1% total solar reflectance so the notion of pushing ‘insulating’ paints into the same area as bulk insulation makes no sense.
+In the case of Super Therm® it is tested and rated to insulate most of the total solar heat so the notion of pushing ‘insulating’ paints into the same area as bulk insulation makes no sense.
 It’s a bit like comparing petrol vehicles to electric vehicles.
 Completely different technology that drives the car but the outcome is the same.
 Bulk insulation allows heat to slowly transfer into the material with the goal of cooling an area.
 Paints and coatings aim to block and reflect heat away to keep an area cool.

 For its part, the U.S. Environmental Protection Agency (EPA) does not recommend using paints or coatings in place of traditional bulk insulation.
 “We haven’t seen any independent studies that can verify their insulating qualities,” the agency reports.
 The federal government does rate roofing paint for its energy efficiency, but such findings only take into account a substance’s ability to reflect heat off the roof—not its insulating properties per se—to keep the building cooler.

-Super Therm® has been tested by the US Department of Energy in Texas, Florida and Denver and proven to show a 20-50% energy saving.
-It blocks 92% of heat in visual light, 99% in UV heat and 99.5% in Infrared heat.
+Super Therm® has been tested by the Florida Energy Office in Texas, Florida and Denver and proven to show a 20-50% energy saving.
+It insulates 92% of heat in visual light, 99% in UV heat and most of the Infrared heat.
 The statement of “take into account a substance’s ability to reflect heat off the roof—not its insulating properties per se—to keep the building cooler.”
-Well if the DOE tested and proved 20-50% energy savings by reflecting heat that means the heat isn’t being transferred.
-It’s not insulating, it’s blocking the heat load.
+Well if the FEO tested and proved 20-50% energy savings by reflecting heat that means the heat isn’t being transferred.
+It’s not insulating, it’s reducing the heat load.
 Other insulation products allow heat to be absorbed inside the roof.

 With regard to the EPA.
-When Super Therm® was tested by the State of Florida Energy Office in 2004 the closing statement of the report: On behalf of the United States Department of Energy, The State of Florida Energy Office and the United States Environmental Protection Agency, let me thank you for your efforts to conserve Energy.
+When Super Therm® was tested by the State of Florida Energy Office in 2004 the closing statement of the report: On behalf of The State of Florida Energy Office and the United States Environmental Protection Agency, let me thank you for your efforts to conserve Energy.
 We hope you will continue to promote ENERGY STAR BUILDINGS ALLY & REBUILD AMERICA BUSINESS PARTNER products to assist your clients reducing energy consumption and their related negative environmental impacts.

 According to the Department of Energy’s Oak Ridge National Laboratory, the use of so-called insulated paints is in most cases “difficult to justify on the basis of savings in energy costs alone.”

-Super Therm® Energy Savings Cool Ceramic Coating has been tested by the US Department of Energy in Texas, Florida and Denver and proven to show a 20-50% energy saving.
+Super Therm® Energy Savings Cool Ceramic Coating has been tested by the Florida Energy Office in Texas, Florida and Denver and proven to show a 20-50% energy saving.
 That’s not ‘difficult to justify on the basis of savings in energy costs’.
 Clearly the statement by the DOE Oak Ridge National Laboratory statement isn’t accurate at all as the Florida office proved otherwise with Super Therm®.

 Meanwhile, the non-profit EnergyIdeas Clearinghouse, a partnership between Washington State University and the nonprofit Northwest Energy Efficiency Alliance, found that under ideal circumstances insulating paints can achieve a “reduction in heat gain” of around 20 percent on freshly-painted sun-exposed walls, but notes that such walls will only face direct sunlight for a limited part of even the clearest summer day.
 Also, the clearinghouse reports that “heat gain reductions…are significant only for sun-bathed surfaces” and that the “reflectivity of the painted surface generally declines considerably with time.

-While Super Therm® is tested to block 96.1% of total solar heat this includes 99.5% of infrared heat.
+While Super Therm® is tested to insulate most of the total solar heat this includes reducing the heat load from 367 BTUs to just 4 BTUs.
 This is on roofs, walls or any surface.
-So even when the sun’s not shining yet it’s hot, that solar infrared heat is being blocked.
+So even when the sun’s not shining yet it’s hot, that solar infrared heat is being reduced.
 This is a major point of difference to our competitor products.
 White paint only reflects two elements of heat (UV and Visual Light) and does not reflect Infrared heat.
 We have no idea of the paint they’ve used in the referenced ‘EnergyIdeas Clearinghouse’ article.
 It’s highly unprofessional to not have links to source references to make the claims above.
 Our search results show a reference to this article which is again Insuladd a paint additive product (see this debunked article).
 We’re unsure of the actual product but with white paint the performance drops because it reflects only visual heat when clean and not infrared heat.
 Scientific American should be much sharper with their ‘science’ and research.

 A Japanese study found of 21 heat reflective paints showed even the most reflective paint lost it’s solar reflectance by 44% within 1.5 years.
 However when Super Therm® was tested in comparison to other paints by the Energy Star Program, Super Therm’s loss of solar reflectance in 3 years was only 1% compared with minimum of 30-90% by competitors.